 One thing you can’t really do when driving a car is take in the scenery.
 Our automatic, well-practiced training and muscle memory keeps our eyes facing and focused forward, while continually scanning the periphery, the side and rear-view mirrors, instantly reacting to dangers while tracking the actions of our fellow drivers.
 When cars take over driving, those skills will fade, but our appreciation for the surroundings should likely evolve.

 This soon-to-be next level of freedom will have us being more mobile, and hands-free.
 It’d be terribly sad if people are still tempted and addicted to having their heads down staring at screens when outside the windows is where all the wonder is at.
-Music, well that’s important.
+Music, well of course that’s important.
 Or a good audiobook that everyone in the car can enjoy together.
 I wonder how things might evolve.
+Will we only ever reach for the dumbing down of television and escapism of film entertainment, video games and mere distractions?

 No doubt business types will have screens and feeds and telecommuting action in full effect.
 Why not video conference while you’re enjoying the drive to work, or anywhere, really?